 There was a continuous dread of Fae kidnappings, and all sorts of drastic precautions were sought to avoid replacements.
 If a child was suspected of being a Changeling, they may be exposed to all kinds of strange mistreatment, including abuse and torture.

-Placing a child on a shovel held over the fire was a common technique of discovering a Changeling.
+Placing a child on a shovel held over the fire was a common technique for discovering a Changeling.
 It was believed the Fae would come to rescue the Changeling if they were blasted with iron nails or forced to spend the day on a hillside or manure mound.

 Long into the Victorian era, complaints of parents abusing alleged Changeling children persisted.